TDOdyssey/RobotGame/README.md

 - Delete key to delete the current selected entity
 - Arrow keys to switch entity selection
 - 1, 2, 3 keys to switch between movement, scaling, and no handles
+- Left click to select objects
+- Right click to create a new entity
+- Hold control while dragging handles to snap to grid size